 - Heat oven to 350 degrees F (176 degrees C).
 Grease and flour three 8 or 9-inch round cake pans and line the bottoms with a round of parchment paper that is also slathered with a bit of butter or shortening.

 - Separate the whole eggs, placing the yolks in a small bowl and the whites in the bowl of a standing mixer fitted with the whisk attachment.
 Beat the egg whites until stiff peaks form when you lift the whisk from the beaten egg whites.
 Scrape the egg whites into another bowl.
 Rinse and dry the standing mixer bowl.

 - Fit the standing mixer with the paddle attachment and cream the butter and both sugars until light and fluffy, about 6 minutes.
 Stop the mixer to scrape down the sides of the bowl a time or two.

 - Add 3 egg yolks to the butter/ sugar mixture and beat on medium speed until incorporated, about 20 seconds.
 Add 2 more egg yolks, beating again until incorporated, about 20 seconds.
-Repeat with remaining 2 egg yolks.
+Repeat with the remaining 2 egg yolks.

-- Add the flour, corn starch, baking powder, salt, and cinnamon to a large bowl and mix with a wire whisk to combine.
+- Add the flour, cornstarch, baking powder, salt, and cinnamon to a large bowl and mix with a wire whisk to combine.